“Remembering the lovely things we have forgotten is one of the reasons for all art.”Madelein L’Engle

 The world is full of wonderful people, created for their specific purpose and perfectly designed which is beautiful to behold but often hidden away among the crowds.
 I would fall in that category, I would be a perfectly wonderful extra in a film, but never the star performer.
 The extra role is no less important, but it would take a long time to find me when checking the movie credits.

 I was also an alto in the chorus (not too many solo performances for altos), a French horn player in the band (many after beats, few solos), and assistant to the veterinarian not the vet.
 I was well suited for these roles and performed them perfectly, but probably not roles of notoriety.

-My search for unexpected comfort and beauty in the ordinary is to find the single blade of grass in an ocean of green.
-To redefine the beauty of the perfectly adapted and consistent performance of the overlooked.
+I am capturing unexpected comfort and beauty in the ordinary by finding the single blade of grass in an ocean of green.
+Redefining the beauty of the perfectly adapted and consistent performance of the overlooked in watercolor paintings.
 In seeking the beauty of the ordinary, I hope to remind myself that beauty is not defined by how I look or how I perform but how I love and support the people around me.
 Confucius understood, do you?